 Watchtower Style Reasoning

-The Watchtower Society uses an eisegesis approach to arrive at doctrine; that is, it creates a doctrine and then manipulates scriptures to support it.
+Watchtower uses an eisegesis approach to arrive at doctrine; that is, it creates a doctrine and then manipulates scriptures to support it.
 This requires resorting to rhetorical fallacy to convince people what they are saying is true.

 A classic example of this is in a 1989 article explaining why Jesus is not mediator for all mankind.
 Following are some quotes;